Soltanilara/Krysalis_Hand/README.md

-# All Codes for the Krysallis Hand
+# Krysallis Hand
+## Introduction
+This repository holds all the code necessary to operate the *Krysalis Hand* and conduct *teleoperation* using the MANUS Meta Glove.

 ## Modules: